 What About Customer Churn?

-Churn rate is the percentage of customers that stop using these services within a specified time period.
-This is mostly for companies that rely on subscriber-based services models for their business.
-In other words, when you don’t understand why customer churn happens, it can give your business the ol’ heave ho.
+The churn rate is the percentage of customers that stop using these services within a specified time period.
+This is mostly for companies that rely on subscriber-based service models for their business.
+In other words, it can give your business the old heave-ho when you don’t understand why customer churn happens.

 - The client doesn’t understand your company’s product.